Ivan Lendl: 1981

+1982

-In 1982, he won 15 of the 23 singles tournaments he entered and had a 44-match winning streak.
+In 1982, Lendl won 15 of the 23 singles tournaments he entered and had a 44-match winning streak.
 Lendl competed on the World Championship Tennis (WCT) tour, where he won all ten tournaments he entered, including his first WCT Finals, where he defeated John McEnroe in straight sets.
-He faced McEnroe again in the Masters Grand Prix final and won in straight sets to claim his second season-ending championship of the WCT.
+Lendl faced McEnroe again in the Masters Grand Prix final and won in straight sets to claim his second season-ending championship.
 In an era when tournament prize money was rising sharply due to the competition between two circuits (Grand Prix and WCT), Lendl's title victories quickly made him the highest-earning tennis player of all time.
+At the French Open, Lendl lost to Mats Wilander in five sets in the fourth round.
+"I was missing a little the timing on my forehand and it was difficult for me to play without it.
+I did my best and I was trying hard but I was outplayed" said Lendl afterwards.
+Lendl reached his first US Open final in 1982, beating McEnroe in the semi finals in straight sets.
+Lendl was "in peak form, finding the corners and the lines with his ferocious forehand and making infrequent but successful forays to the net".
+He was defeated in four sets in the final by Jimmy Connors, not being able to cope "with Connors' penetrating, sharply-angled groundstrokes into the corners, or his net-charging attacks".

+1983

 Lendl won another seven tournaments in 1983; however, he had not won any Grand Slam titles in the early years of his career.
-He reached his first Grand Slam final at the French Open in 1981, where he lost in five sets to Björn Borg.
-Lendl's second came at the US Open in 1982, where he was defeated by Jimmy Connors.
-In 1983, he was the runner-up at both the Australian Open and the US Open.
+He lost in the quarter finals of the French Open in four sets to eventual winner Yannick Noah, which "produced some of the best tennis of the tournament" to that point.
+He lost in the Wimbledon semi finals to John McEnroe in straight sets; "McEnroe's serve, depending more on placement and spin rather than brute strength, was more effective" than Lendl's.
+He was the runner-up at the US Open (losing in four sets to Connors). and Australian Open (losing in straight sets to Mats Wilander; the fourth time he had lost a Grand Slam singles final).
 In July 1983, Lendl played three exhibition matches (against Johan Kriek, Kevin Curren, and Jimmy Connors) in Sun City, South Africa, in the apartheid-era bantustan of Bophuthatswana.
 The Czechoslovak Sport Federation (ČSTV), controlled by the Communist Party, expelled him from the Czechoslovak Davis Cup team and fined him $150,000.
 Lendl disputed the punishment and the fine.

-Prime years

-In 1984, Lendl bought his own house in Greenwich, Connecticut.
-Lendl's first Grand Slam title came at the 1984 French Open, where he defeated McEnroe in a long final.
-Down two sets to love, and trailing 4–2 in the fourth set, Lendl came back to claim the title 3–6, 2–6, 6–4, 7–5, 7–5.
-McEnroe subsequently beat Lendl in straight sets in both finals of the US Open 1984 and Volvo Masters 1984 (played in January 1985).